youngunix/opunra/README.md

 The persist feature is disabled by default and can be enabled with the `--with-timestamp` configure flag.

-This feature is new and potentially dangerous, in the original `opunra`, a kernel API is used to set and clear timeouts.
+This feature is new and potentially dangerous, in the original `doas`, a kernel API is used to set and clear timeouts.
 This API is OpenBSD specific and no similar API is available on other operating systems.